 We currently offer a Fall and Spring program.
-Each program location may vary, however we currently utilize the Clay County Fairgrounds in Spencer, IA for Spring and Camp Foster in Spirit Lake, IA for Fall.
+Each program location may vary, however we currently utilize the Clay County Fairgrounds in Spencer, IA and have utilized Camp Foster in Spirit Lake, IA on occassion.
 While in Spencer, we rely on the use of volunteer horses and we use resident horses while at Camp Foster.
-All of whom have been tested for use prior to the start of each six week session.
+All of whom have been tested for use prior to the start of each seven week session.

-During each program, we provide six one hour sessions, 1x/week.
+During each program, we provide seven one hour sessions, 1x/week.

-We strive to accommodate up to 12 riders in the Spring (Spencer location), and 8 riders in the Fall (Spirit Lake location).
+We strive to accommodate up to 12 riders in the Spring and Fall at our Spencer location, and up to 8 riders in the Fall if held at the Spirit Lake location.

 Due to Covid-19, our acceptance numbers are likely to be lower at this time.

 We strive to increase our program offerings to four annually, but this requires a great deal of coordinating schedules for locations, volunteers, and horses.

 Reins of Hope dreams of one day having our own facility to offer our programs.
 Not dependent on the weather, or activity schedule of our current locations.
 A facility would allow for horses to reside on premise and be available for more program offerings.

 With the help of donations from supporters like you, together we will continue to make a positive and lasting impact on participants, families, and our surrounding community.